 Within these lines of research we work from multiple frameworks, including developmental, clinical child, family systems, strengths-based, and anti-racist.
-We also use multiple methods - physiological, observational, survey, parent-child interaction tasks, psychological assessment, & clinical interviews.
+We also use multiple methods - observational, survey, parent-child interaction tasks, psychological assessment, & clinical interviews.

 Our ultimate goal is to understand which interventions work for whom, under which circumstances, and to help promote the use of these interventions in community-based mental health treatment settings.
 We particularly focus on ways to improve relational health for families with young children.